In this week’s Friday Field Notes, we will explore the resources available through cooperative extension to promote spiritual fitness.

 Cooperative Extension and Spiritual Fitness

-Cooperative extension provides resources to help individual and families focus on their spirituality.
+Cooperative extension provides resources to help individual and families focus on their ideology and spirituality.
 For example, North Carolina State Extension has collected resources in their youth-focused #passthemike initiative that deal with topics such as religious literacy, islamophobia, and antisemitism.
 Contact your local extension office to learn more about the programs and resources in your area.

 Mindfulness.
 Mindfulness is a great way to develop one’s spirituality.
 Please see our previous blog on psychological fitness to learn more about the opportunities cooperative extension provides to learn more about mindfulness.